In a world-first, Sweden has rolled out an ambulance that solely handles mental health emergencies.

 Anki Björnsdotter works as a mental health nurse and gave a small insight into VICE’s John-David Ritz.

-During its first year of operation, PAM was requested 1,580 times, and had 1,254 cases attended to.
+During its first year of operation, PAM was requested 1,580 times and attended to 1,254 cases.
 That’s an average of 4.3 requests and 3.4 cases per day.
 1,036 individuals of all ages were attended to, and 96 of them had contact more than once.
 One-third of all attended cases resulted in no further action after a psychiatric assessment and sometimes crisis intervention had been made on site.

 It is a scheme that is widely believed in, offering the right response to such delicate emergencies.
 PAM plans to continue operating in Stockholm after a successful trial, according to Fredrik Bengtsson, Head of Mental Health Emergency at Sabbatsberg Hospital.
 “I can’t see any reason as to why the project shouldn’t continue,” Bengtsson told VICE Sweden.
 “It has been considered a huge success by police, nurses, healthcare officials, as well as by the patients.”

 Currently, Stockholm is the only Swedish city to have taken such measures to reduce suicide rates.
-However, Because of its success, other regions – like Skåne, Örebro, Blekinge and Jönköping are all looking into the possibility of using PAM.
-In Gothenburg, they have already set up a scheme that takes mental health nurses to emergencies by car, again delivering the right type of care for patients suffering from poor mental health.
+However, Because of its success, other regions – like Skåne, Örebro, Blekinge, and Jönköping are all looking into the possibility of using PAM.
+In Gothenburg, they have already set up a scheme that takes mental health nurses to emergencies by car, again delivering the right type of care for patients suffering from mental health conditions.